 Introduction to the processing industries.
 This is a survey of all process technology courses in the program.
-Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: READ 301 or equivalent, Math 310 or equivalent

 Safety, Health, and Environment I

 Development of knowledge and skills to reinforce the attitudes and behaviors required for safe and environmentally sound work habits.
 Emphasis on safety, health and environmental issues in the performance of all job tasks and regulatory compliance issues.